Kanaga2004/Kanaga2004/README.md

-# 👋 Hey there, I'm Kanaga!
+# 👋 Hello there, I'm Kanaga!

 🎓 **BSc Hons Computer Science (AI) – First Class Honours**
 🚀 Passionate about **Machine Learning, Data Analysis**, and building things that **make an impact**